Estimated reading time: 5 minutes

 Practical Training And Career-Focused

 You will find that part of your program may include a practicum or externship segment.
-This is the perfect way to apply your new skills, get real-life training plus it is still a learning experience.
-As these are conducted in a controlled environment, you will receive feedback from your site supervisor, from your school instructor and perhaps other people in your workplace.
+This is the perfect way to apply your new skills, get real-life training, plus it is still a learning experience.
+As these are conducted in a controlled environment, you will receive feedback from your site supervisor, your school instructor, and perhaps other people in your workplace.

 Learn to Earn

-Because trade school training is usually job-specific, you don’t waste a lot of time learning a lot of things you don’t need.
-Your training is pinpointed to what you want, the area you want and it is far more concentrated in your selected field, so you are ready to earn after graduation.
+Because trade school training is usually job-specific, you don’t waste a lot of time learning many things you don’t need.
+Your training is pinpointed to what you want, the area you want, and is far more concentrated in your selected field, so you are ready to earn after graduation.

 All Learning is Great